zelkaziom/tindermate/README.md

 - Use a convenient command-line GUI to manage the application

 TinderMate is built for both **female and male** users and detects your gender from your Tinder profile, ensuring that your messages are always grammatically correct and effective.
-Is also supports **multiple languages** and should automatically infer the most appropriate language for generated messages from language from your match's profile and bio.
+Is also supports **multiple languages** and should automatically infer the most appropriate language for generation based on the language from your match's profile or the existing messages.
 However, please note that the GPT-3 model works best with English, and the generated messages might not be as good in other languages.

 Make sure to **star the project** if you find it useful! :star:

+> **Note:** TinderMate is not a Tinder bot, and it does not automate any of the Tinder app's functionality.
+It can merely
+> give you a power to find better words to start or continue a conversation with your Tinder matches.
+It is not intended to be used for any other purpose than that.
+> You can think of it as a Grammarly extension in your browser or a ChatGPT conversational AI chatbot integrated in your terminal.
+> Additionally, all the communication between the Tinder API and you PC happens in real-time and the app does not store
+> any personal data from Tinder on your computer.

 ## Built with